amine-akrout/spam-filter/README.md

 # Deploying Keras model using Flask and Docker
-deploying a Keras ResNet model with Flask and Docker for Spam detection
+deploying a Keras LSTM model with Flask and Docker for Spam detection

 1. Train an LSTM model for spam detection `model.py`